 It might sound surprising to most people but there is a psychology behind blogging.
 An emerging subfield in psychology that focuses on the application of psychological principles and research in order to optimise the benefits that readers can derive from consuming blogs is known as ‘blog psychology’.
 A recently published article in the Psychreg Journal of Psychology explored the theoretical underpinnings of blog psychology, such as readers’ perception, cognition, and humanistic components in regards to their experience of reading blogs.

 However, in spite of the popularity of blogs, its psychology is still emergent.
 There is definitely a huge potential to this subfield towards contributing to the discipline of psychology.
-Indeed, with the continued popularity of blogs, it is crucial that a specialised discipline be developed to encompass all forms of internet-mediated communication – specifically in blogs, such as the use, design, and its impact on mental health and well-being of its readers.
+Indeed, with the continued popularity of blogs, it is crucial that a specialized discipline be developed to encompass all forms of internet-mediated communication – specifically in blogs, such as the use, design, and its impact on mental health and well-being of its readers.

 Potential theories of blog psychology may include the readers’ perception, cognition, and humanistic components in regards to their experience of consuming blogs.
 ‘Blog psychologists’ may also draw upon developmental and narrative psychologies and emerging findings from cyberpsychology.
 The theories and research in psychology could be used as the backbone of blog psychology and guide the discipline itself.